SCHUMANN, Robert

 Samuel David Palomino Kingjler, student

-Juan Barahona, accompnying pianist
+Juan Barahona, accompanying pianist

 Language: English